Chaussée de Waterloo

 The Chaussée de Waterloo (French, /fr/) or Waterloosesteenweg (Dutch, /nl/) is a long north–south arterial road from Brussels to Waterloo, Belgium.
 It begins at the Halle Gate in the Brussels municipality of Saint-Gilles, continues a course towards the south-east until the Bascule area of Uccle, then turns south in the direction of Waterloo, where it changes its name to become the Chaussée de Bruxelles and continues in the direction of Genappe and Charleroi (Wallonia) until the regional border.
 Its length is 12.4 km and its width between 15 and 18 m.

 Historically, the Chaussée de Waterloo was the main road from Brussels to Charleroi, crossing the Sonian Forest, and it remains one of the region's main arteries.
 The road crosses several districts, working class at its starting point in Saint-Gilles, but adorned with chic boutiques and restaurants as it progresses towards Waterloo, in particular in the Fort Jaco district in Uccle and in Waterloo itself.
 It is also home to many neoclassical, Art Nouveau and Art Deco town houses, and other historical buildings.
 It is served by TEC and De Lijn buses 123, 365a, R36 and W, which have replaced the rural trams, as well as municipal buses 51, 42 and 53 for short segments.

 History

 The Chaussée de Waterloo appeared in 1662.
-Originally, it was simply an extension of the old Chaussée de Vleurgat/Vleurgatse Steenweg from the place called La Bascule to Waterloo.
-The road, which was also called the Chaussée de Wallonie/Waalse Steenweg was again extended at the end of the 17th century to Charleroi and Namur.
+Originally, it was simply an extension of the old Chaussée de Vleurgat/Vleurgatsesteenweg from the place called La Bascule to Waterloo.
+The road, which was also called the Chaussée de Wallonie/Waalse Steenweg, was again extended at the end of the 17th century to Charleroi and Namur.
 In 1711, under the Austrian rule, it was decided to divert the new road at La Bascule and to extend it to the Halle Gate in Saint-Gilles.
 The construction was carried out between 1725 and 1727.
-The first section, connecting the Halle Gate to the Barrière de Saint-Gilles/Bareel van Sint-Gillis (literally "Barrier of Saint Gilles", named after the tollgate that stood there), follows the slight curves of the old Wegh naer Ukkel (Middle Dutch for "Way towards Uccle").
+The first section, connecting the Halle Gate to the Barrière de Saint-Gilles/Bareel van Sint-Gillis (named after the tollgate that stood there), follows the slight curves of the old Wegh naer Ukkel (Middle Dutch for 'Way towards Uccle').
 The second section, for its part, constitutes a new straight artery linking the Barrière to Ixelles.